 The bank provides credit both to retail customers and business customers.
 Its approach to the two customer groups differs slightly.

 SpareBank 1 SMN’s credit strategy is adopted by the board of directors.
-The basic principle of sustainable lending to the retail market is enshrined in the bank’s overall strategy for sustainability in lending, and in the bank’s credit policy with respect to retail customers.
-The requirements are operationalised through a credit practice manual which describes the bank’s specific requirements as regards combating money laundering and the black economy.
+The basic principle of sustainable lending to the retail market is enshrined in the bank’s overall strategy for sustainable lending (pdf), and in the bank’s credit policy with respect to retail customers.
+The requirements are operationalised through a credit practice manual that describes the bank’s specific requirements as regards to combating money laundering and the black economy.
 Together with the bank’s product policy, the credit practice manual sets restrictions for non-sustainable lending.
-By this means the bank helps to ensure that borrowers do not take on excessive debt commitments.
+This way, the bank helps to ensure that borrowers do not take on excessive debt commitments.

 The bank also discourages customers from taking out loans, based on the purpose of the loan.
 This applies for example to customers who desire a loan in order to send money to unknown recipients, to free up a lottery win or inheritance, or other typical types of fraud.

-The credit manager for the personal market is responsible for product development and the associated sustainability.
-In 2017 the bank adopted a corporate social responsibility strategy which sets requirements on the development of green products, and operates credit procedures giving priority to socially responsible loans.
+The credit manager at Retail Banking has operative responsibility for product development and the associated sustainability.
+In 2017 the bank adopted a corporate social responsibility strategy which sets requirements for the development of green products, and operates credit procedures giving priority to socially responsible loans.

-The bank has well established complaint procedures.
+The bank has well-established complaint procedures.
 Filing a complaint is a simple matter, and all complaints are handled by complaints officers.
 Complaints officers conduct a review of whether the bank’s policies and procedures are complied with in each case.
 The bank’s complaints committee also conducts a quarterly review of lessons to be learned from complaints made.
 The committee considers any need to revise policy, procedures, marketing or products.
-The steering system for the product areas is evaluated annually, and is based on complaints and events noted in the preceding year.
+The steering system for the product areas is evaluated annually, with a basis in complaints and events noted in the preceding year.